-I don’t know if you’re counting but your wardrobe can be composed by only 57 pieces.
+I don’t know if you’re counting but your wardrobe can be composed of only 57 pieces.
 How much do you own now?

 If you open Kickstarter now you will find at least 5 things you don’t actually need but you will immediately want.
 Thanks to the innovations in technology more people are now able to produce interesting products.

-Even though I love the idea of supporting creative people who are trying to make a difference, you don’t need more than 95% of the things produced in every category.
+Even though I love the idea of supporting creative people who are trying to make a difference, you don’t need anything from this site.

 Here’s a list of the gadgets you actually need in your life: